jessemonroy650/DrivePad-Plugin-UI/README.md

 The LICENSE is BSD2.
 You can get release by emailing me.

-If you would like to see and test the code before download it, go to codepen.
+If you would like to test, and play with, the code before download it, go to codepen.

 http://codepen.io/jessemonroy650/public/